maxikg/mongowg/README.md

  2. Restart server
  3. (Edit created configuration, if necessary)

+### Using oplog for live updates

+In order to use the oplog feature you must start your MongoDB server with the `--master` option.
+After you have done this you need to enable the oplog support by changing `mongodb.use_oplog` to true in MongoWG's configuration file.

 ## ToDo

  * Automatic update of ingame regions on database changes (using